sagarrana77/Milijuli-donation-/database.md

-# ClarityChain Database Structure (NoSQL / Firestore)
+# milijuli sewa Database Structure (NoSQL / Firestore)

-This document outlines a recommended database structure for the ClarityChain application, designed for a NoSQL database like Google Firestore.
+This document outlines a recommended database structure for the milijuli sewa application, designed for a NoSQL database like Google Firestore.

 ## Root Collections